michellejanosi/random-quote-machine/README.md

 Intermediate Front End Development Projects - Build a Random Quote Machine 💬

-Built using HTML, CSS, jQuery and the Bootstrap framework.
+Built using HTML, CSS and JavaScript.

-* Still have a few 🐞s to work out so this project is ongoing.
+* Previously had a few 🐞s but all has been fixed 💯